typesafehub/prod-suite-management-doc/guides/k8-akka-cluster/src/main/paradox/index.md

 ## 1. Naming your application

-In this guide we will refer to the application name as `myapp` - please feel free to substitute the application name with the actual name of the application you are going to deploy.
+In this guide we will refer to the application name as `myapp` - please substitute the application name with the actual name of the application you are going to deploy.

-We'd like to bring your attention to the application name as they would be used to define the service name in the Kubernetes StatefulSet and Kubernetes Service.
+The application name:

-The application name will also be referenced in the SBT or Maven build file, and as such the application name will form the Docker image name when containerized.
+* is referenced in the SBT or Maven build file and forms the Docker image name.
+* defines the Kubernetes StatefulSet and Service name.

 ## 2. Handling environment variables

-To establish Akka cluster within the Kubernetes container, we will be adding the following system properties when containerizing your application:
+To establish an Akka cluster within the Kubernetes container, a later section will show you how to add the following system properties necessary for containerizing your application:

 ```
 -Dakka.actor.provider=cluster